Meaty Marinara

 Salt and Pepper to taste

-I like to add a splash of white wine.
-As it cooks down, it gives a nice flavor (the alcohol is cooked out).
+I like to add a splash of white wines it cooks down, it gives a nice flavor (the alcohol is cooked out).

 Fresh basil for garnish